openstack/nova-specs/specs/rocky/approved/placement-aggregate-generation.rst

 when calling ``PUT /resource_providers/{uuid}/aggregates``, a ``409 Conflict`` response code will be returned when the ``resource_provider_generation`` field does not match the server-side value.

+To preserve backward compatibility, using older microversions will result in the previous behavior: that is, the provider's aggregate associations will be replaced without consideration of the provider generation.

 Security impact
 ---------------